kubedb/docs/docs/guides/proxysql/overview/configure-proxysql.md

 $ mysql --user=root --password={MYSQL_ROOT_PASSWORD} --host={PRIMARY_GROUP_MEMBER} < addition_to_sys.sql
 ```

-To verify that the above VIEW an FUNCTIONs are added successfully, we can run the following statement from every member of the group,
+To verify that the above FUNCTIONs are added successfully, we can run the following statement from every member of the group,

 ```sql
 --- Status of the primary node (mysql_node1)